jina-ai/jina/README.md

 #### REST Interface

-In practice, the query Flow and the client (i.e. data sender) are often physically seperated.
+In practice, the query Flow and the client (i.e. data sender) are often physically separated.
 Moreover, the client may prefer to use a REST API rather than gRPC when querying.
 You can set `port_expose` to a public port and turn on [REST support](https://docs.jina.ai/chapters/restapi/index.html) with `restful=True`:

 ```python
 f = Flow(port_expose=45678, restful=True)